Vision Zero for Youth U.S. Leadership Award

 • Implementation of proven strategies and countermeasures.

-• Proactive identification of places that have the greatest risk of crashes and prioritizing resources to those places.
+• Proactive identification of places that have the greatest risk for pedestrian and bicyclist crashes and prioritizing resources to those places.

 • Evidence of long-term commitment.